TgGeda/Banking-System/README.md

 # Banking-System
-A time and space efficient menu driven Banking System implementation using c that can read input from the user is safer way and uses a hash table for searching and delete record :
+A time and space efficient menu driven Banking System implementation using c that can read input from the user in safer way and uses a hash table for searching and deleting record :
 1. Use a hash table for searching and deleting records - A hash table is a data structure that allows for quick searching and deleting of records.
 By using a hash table, you can reduce the time complexity of these operations to O(1) on average.

 2. Implement a menu-driven interface - A menu-driven interface allows users to interact with the system by selecting options from a menu.
 This approach is intuitive and user-friendly, and it also helps to reduce the likelihood of user input errors.